nextcloud/documentation/admin_manual/configuration_server/security_setup_warnings.rst

 Your Web server is not set up properly to resolve /.well-known/caldav/ or /.well-known/carddav/
 -----------------------------------------------------------------------------------------------

-Both URLs need to be correctly redirected to the DAV endpoint of ownCloud.
+Both URLs need to be correctly redirected to the DAV endpoint of Nextcloud.
 Please refer to :ref:`service-discovery-label` for more info.

 Some files have not passed the integrity check